 1. First, create your artboard in the exact dimensions that you would like to have your products printed.
 For example, for 9x5.4cm name cards, set the dimensions of the artboard to 9cm x 5.4cm.
 Then, set 3mm of bleed on all sides of the artboard during the setup, you can refer to the graphic above for how it is done.

-Tip: In case you missed out adding the bleed in the first step, you can also add the bleed later on by clicking on the “File” button on the top left bar, then access the “Document Setup” option (File > Document Setup).
-A pop up will appear and then you can set up the bleed through there as shown in the graphic above.
+Tip: In case you missed out on adding the bleed in the first step, you can also add the bleed later on by clicking on the “File” button on the top left bar, then accessing the “Document Setup” option (File > Document Setup).
+A pop-up will appear and then you can set up the bleed-through there as shown in the graphic above.

 Once the bleed is set, you should see a red border around your artboard.

-2. To add safety margins, select the rectangle tool (the tool is in the bar on the left), create a rectangle that is the same dimensions as your artwork file, then deduct 3mm on each side.
+2. To add safety margins, select the rectangle tool (the tool is in the bar on the left), create a rectangle that is the same dimensions as your artwork file, and then deduct 3mm on each side.
 In our example, that would be a rectangle of 8.4x4.8cm.
-Make sure the rectangle is placed in the center on your artboard.
-Once that is done, right click on the rectangle, then choose "Make Guides" or go to the top tab to access the “View” setting (View > Guides > Make Guides).
+Make sure the rectangle is placed in the centre of your artboard.
+Once that is done, right-click on the rectangle, then choose "Make Guides" or go to the top tab to access the “View” setting (View > Guides > Make Guides).